Kerepehi Fault: Geology

-The Kerepehi Fault in the southern portion of the Hauraki Rift is much more complex than previously thought and as a result has the potential for large earthquakes, although single fault segment events should be less than 7.0 in magnitude.
+The Kerepehi Fault in the southern portion of the Hauraki Rift is much more complex than previously thought and as a result has the potential for large earthquakes, although single fault segment events should be less than 7 in magnitude.
 Previously it was thought to contain 5 fault segments with events separated by many thousands of years of moderate magnitude but the mean event separation anywhere in the fault zone is now known to be only about 1000 years in what is a belt of many faults and at least 6 complex segments on land.
 Three segments have been identified under the sea.
 The fault system extends therefore from Waiheke Island to south of Te Poi and is the intra-rift fault structure for the now geologically fairly inactive by New Zealand standards, Hauraki Rift.
 Work using geolocation on the Hauraki Rift which is a North - South trending, 250 km long and 25 km wide on-shore/off-shore continental rift reveals a widening rate of 0.9 mm/year although some of the raw data suggests that at the Te Poi end it might be up to 1.5 mm/year.
-The recently identified but yet to be fully characterised 25km long Te Puninga fault is presumably a parallel intra-rift fault much closer to the western borders of the Hauraki Rift.
+The recently identified but yet to be fully characterised 25 km long Te Puninga fault is presumably a parallel intra-rift fault much closer to the western borders of the Hauraki Rift.

 Hazards

-Earthquake
+Earthquake hazards

-Recent historic ruptures have involved up to 2 m of vertical displacement, which suggests associated contemporary earthquake risk that could be of intensity 7.0 at the nearby major population centres, being Auckland, Hamilton, Tauranga and Thames.
-Forty percent of New Zealand’s population live, and 40% of GDP generation occurs within 50 km of the fault.
-A major magnitude 8 to 10 event resulting from up to 3 segment rupture would be devastating to Hauraki Plains infrastructure.
+Recent historic ruptures have involved up to 2 m of vertical displacement, which suggests associated contemporary earthquake risk that could be of seismic intensity VII on the Modified Mercalli intensity scale at the nearby major population centres, being Auckland, Hamilton, Tauranga and Thames.
+Forty percent of New Zealand's population live, and 40% of GDP generation occurs within 50 km of the fault.
+A major magnitude 7 event resulting from up to 3 segment rupture would be devastating to Hauraki Plains infrastructure.

-Tsunami
+Tsunami hazards

-At least a third of the fault structure is likely to be underwater and thus will offer a tsunami hazard to the low lying areas of the Hauraki Plains and shore areas of the Firth of Thames and Hauraki Gulf.
+At least a third of the fault structure is likely to be underwater and thus will offer a tsunami hazard to the low-lying areas of the Hauraki Plains and shore areas of the Firth of Thames and Hauraki Gulf.
 The tsunami hazard was calculated to be low in 1999 but has not been revised as a result of the later on shore work showing that some earthquakes were larger than historically assumed.

+Historical earthquakes

+In the past, the Kerepehi Fault has experienced significant earthquakes that might have occurred before the advent of written records.
+However, the following list consists of recently occurred quakes along the fault(s), as far back as the year 1900.